Svitlana-Lazurenko/northern-mystery/readme.md

 - In the Admin Menu -> Appearance -> Themes, find the "Northern Mystery" theme and activate it.
 - Install and activate the ACF PRO plugin.
 This can be done through Admin Menu -> Plugins -> Add New Plugin.
 You can also download the plugin from the official website of this plugin.
 - Go to Admin Menu -> ACF -> Tools -> Import, select the "acf-pro.json" file from the "plugins-settings" folder and install settings of ACF PRO by clicking the "Import JSON" button.
-- Install and activate the Contact Form 7 plugin.
-This can be done through Admin Menu -> Plugins -> Add New Plugin.
-You can also download the plugin from the official website of this plugin.
-- In Admin Menu -> Contact -> Contact Forms, you will see the form automatically created by the Contact Form 7 plugin.
-You can leave it or create your own.
-Select the "Editing" action for the selected form, go to the "Form" tab and paste the code from the "contact-form-7.txt" file, which is located in the "plugins-settings" folder, into the input field.
-You can edit the settings that are in the other tabs of the form as you wish or leave them as is.

 Note: The "plugins-settings" folder is located directly in the "northern-mystery" folder.